foreverfl/docker-translated/docs/manuals/desktop/setup/sign-in.md

   - dashboard
   - images
   - user manual
+  - learning center
-  -
+  - guide
-  learning center, guide, sign in
+  - sign in
 title: Sign in to Docker Desktop
 linkTitle: Sign in
 weight: 40